Update: ‘Design’ section updated.

 Front

 Spy pictures indicate that the 2025 BMW X3 Hybrid will feature an evolutionary design.
 The next-generation model appears to have distinctive updates, such as sleeker, swept-back headlamps and a provision for a taller kidney grille.
-The DRLs look similar to those of the facelifted seventh-gen 5 Series (G30).
-Each headlamp has two L-shaped, nearly vertical light tubes positioned next to one another.
+The Daytime Running Lights look similar to those of the facelifted seventh-gen 5 Series (G30).
+Each headlamp has two L-shaped, nearly vertical light tubes positioned next to one another, as observed in more recent spy media.

 Side

 Spy media have also confirmed the fitment of flush-fitting door handles on the next-gen BMW X3 plug-in hybrid.
-Moreover, they suggest that the all-new plug-in hybrid SUV will have a charging port securely located under a flap on the front left side wall.
+Moreover, they suggest that the all-new PHEV model will have a charge port securely located under a flap on the front left side wall.
 It remains unclear whether the redesigned X3 will include DC fast-charging capability, a rarity in the world of PHEVs.
 Currently, the Mitsubishi Outlander Plug-in Hybrid, Range Rover Sport, and Range Rover are among the few PHEVs that offer this convenience.

 Rear